teamradish/TRTwitchPlaysBot/Wiki/Setup-Misc.md

 3. Set the controller port you'd like to press this input on through [periodic_input_port](./Settings-Documentation.md#periodic_input_port).
 4. Set the interval to press your input(s) with [periodic_input_time](./Settings-Documentation.md#periodic_input_time).

+# Reset Prevention
+Some games and game consoles have a reset function performed by inputting a specific combination of buttons.
+One example is the Game Boy Advance, in which pressing "A", "B", "Start", and "Select" will reset the game.

+TRBot supports an invalid input combo for each console that can be used to prevent these combinations from being pressed to forbit players from resetting the game.
+Invalid input combos apply per controller port.

+- The [`AddInvalidInputComboCommand`](../TRBot/TRBot.Commands/Commands/AddInvalidInputComboCommand.cs) (default: "!addinvalidcombo") can be used to add an input to the invalid input combo.
+The given input must already be a valid input on the console itself.
+- The [`RemoveInvalidInputComboCommand`](../TRBot/TRBot.Commands/Commands/RemoveInvalidInputComboCommand.cs) (default: "!removeinvalidcombo") can be used to remove an input from the invalid input combo.
+- The [`ListInvalidInputComboCommand`](../TRBot/TRBot.Commands/Commands/ListInvalidInputComboCommand.cs) (default: "!invalidcombo") can be used to list the invalid input combo for a given game console.

+See the [Commands Documentation](./Commands-Documentation.md) for more information on these commands.

 # Contributing
 If you find any problems with TRBot, please file an [issue](https://github.com/teamradish/TRTwitchPlaysBot/issues).
 [Pull requests](https://github.com/teamradish/TRTwitchPlaysBot/pulls) are encouraged if you'd like to make contributions.

 TRBot is free software; as such, you can run, study, modify, and distribute it for any purpose.
-See the [License](https://github.com/teamradish/TRTwitchPlaysBot/blob/master/LICENSE) for more information.
+See the [License](./LICENSE) for more information.